- Adoption Exemption

 - Prior Law, History of Exemptions

-- the exemption is for the full amount of the fees paid during the taxable year; and
+- the full amount of the fees paid during the taxable year; and

 Reimbursement by Employer: